 When a squatter claims adverse possession, they can gain legal ownership of the property.
 At this point, the squatter is no longer considered a criminal trespasser and has lawful permission to remain on the property.

-In the US, there are five distinct legal requirements that must be met by the squatter before an adverse possession claim can be made.
+In the United States, there are five distinct legal requirements that must be met by the squatter before an adverse possession claim can be made.
 In Idaho specifically, there are a few additional requirements.
 The occupation must be:

 If squatters do not at least meet these five requirements, they do not have the grounds for adverse possession.
 Let’s take a look at what each of these means.